ATsokur/rsschool-cv-test/cv.md

 ## About me:

-I am 26 years old.
 My path to learning programming started with HTML.
 For today I know HTML, basics of CSS and little bit JavaScript.
-Learning to program is hard, but it's very interesting.
+Learning to program is hard for me, but it's very interesting.
 I want to become a Front-end developer.

 ## Example of code: